Moyurakkhi: Production

 The shooting of the first day of the movie Moyurakkhi started on Tuesday 1 February 2022 at various locations of FDC.

 Release

 The Maharat ceremony of this movie was held on December 1, 2021.
 After finishing dubbing, editing and shooting, the movie was scheduled to release in August 2022, but was not released later.
 In 2023, this film was supposed to be released on Eid al-Adha of 2023.
 But the filmmakers were not in favor of releasing the film in the rush of Eid films.
 So later it was scheduled to be released in theaters in September 2023, but was not released.
 But in 2024, announcing the release of this film on Eid al-Adha of 2024, the makers released a poster of Moyurakkhi on Saturday 11 May 2024 morning.

 On 17 June 2024, the movie was released in 2 theaters on the occasion of Eid al-Adha clashing with Raihan Rafi's Toofan, Mostafizur Rahman Manik's Dark World, Sumon Dhar's Agontuk and Mohammad Iqbal's Revenge.

+Controversy

+There was a conflict between the director of this film, Rashed Palash, and the actress Bobby Haque.
+People associated with the film said that Bobby slapped the director.
+Although the producer gave the remuneration of all the artists to the director, he did not pay the artists properly.
+Haque did not get any match with the Palash's words during the shooting.
+There are claims that the film was completed for much less than the amount of money that was supposed to be spent on the film.